 - Collaborates with parents, youth, community partners, stakeholders, and faith-based organizations.

-- Focuses on family strengths and finding permanent homes for children and youth who might otherwise grow up in foster care without a caring adult in their lives (Permanency Care Assistance program).
+- Focuses on family strengths and finding permanent homes for children and youth who might otherwise grow up in foster care without a caring adult in their lives.
+See the Permanency Care Assistance program.

 - Increased focus on kinship caregivers (extended family and friends).